Jump to:

 Our Top Picks for 4X Games

 2. Stellaris (2016) – A galaxy-spanning sandbox of diplomacy, war, and customization.
+Every session tells a new story as your empire evolves and encounters alien species with unpredictable agendas.

 Everyone’s imagined what they’d do if they ruled their own empire.
 The 4X genre turns that fantasy into reality, giving you complete control over how you shape your ideal domain.